jgm/pandoc/test/command/markdown-to-asciidoc-links.md

 % pandoc -t asciidoc
 This is [a very, very cool](http://example.com/) inline link.
 ^D
-This is http://example.com/["a very, very cool"] inline link.
+This is http://example.com/[a very, very cool] inline link.
 ```